Subject (grammar): Existential there-constructions

 In sentence 1, the first criterion (agreement) and the second criterion (position occupied) suggest that there is the subject, whereas the third criterion (semantic role) suggests rather that problems is the subject.
 In sentence 2, in contrast, agreement and semantic role suggest that problems is the subject, whereas position occupied suggests that there is the subject.
 In such cases then, one can take the first criterion as the most telling; the subject should agree with the finite verb.

 Inverse copular constructions

-Another difficult case for identifying the subject is the so-called inverse copular construction, e.g.
+Another difficult case for identifying the subject is the so-called inverse copular constructions, e.g.